-Chambers has a highly specialised intellectual property unit, led by David Groome and Ari Alibhai, which has successfully undertaken almost 300 private prosecutions on behalf of major multinational organisations in music, film, sport and broadcast media, including: the Football Association Premier League; Federation Against Copyright Theft; Sky plc; The British Recorded Music Industry; and Virgin Media plc.
+Chambers has a highly specialised intellectual property unit, led by David Groome and Ari Alibhai, which has successfully undertaken almost 300 private prosecutions on behalf of major multinational organisations in music, film, sport and broadcast media, including: the Premier League; FACT; Sky Group Ltd; BT; The British Recorded Music Industry; and Virgin Media plc.

 The team’s experience is unrivalled and their performance within the field, formidable.
-They have acted in the majority of intellectual property related private prosecutions over the last 10 years and have been at the forefront of almost every ground-breaking decision and prosecution success.
+They have acted in the majority of intellectual property related private prosecutions over the last 20 years and have been at the forefront of almost every groundbreaking decision and prosecution success.

-This unit has been responsible for almost every major copyright and trade mark private prosecution brought in England, Wales and Northern Ireland.
-The principal members of the team practise exclusively in this field, are recognised by both Chambers UK and the Legal 500 as leaders and have trained the specialist fraud division of the CPS in the prosecution of complex intellectual property fraud as well as investigators at the Federation Against Copyright Theft (FACT), British Recorded Music Industry formerly the BPI and numerous trading standards services.
+This unit has been responsible for almost every major Copyright and Trademark-related Private Prosecution brought in England, Wales and Northern Ireland.
+The principal members of the team practise exclusively in this field, are recognised by both Chambers UK and The Legal 500 as leaders and have trained the Specialist Fraud Division of the CPS in the prosecution of complex intellectual property fraud as well as investigators at the Federation Against Copyright Theft (FACT), the British Recorded Music Industry (formerly the BPI) and numerous trading standards services.

-More broadly the team advises on designing and implementing private prosecution systems to reduce exposure to intellectual property theft.
-They frequently speak at seminars on private prosecution nationally and internationally.
+More broadly, the team advises on designing and implementing private prosecution systems to reduce exposure to intellectual property theft.
+They frequently speak at seminars on private prosecution, both nationally and internationally.
 They are held in the highest regard by industry bodies and corporates across the globe.

-A Northern Ireland man was sentenced to 4 years in prison at Londonderry Crown Court last week for running an internet piracy scam.
+A Northern Ireland man was sentenced to four years in Prison at Londonderry Crown Court for running an Internet Piracy Scam.

 Helidon Vuciterni (2014)

-David Groome and Ari Alibhai acted for the Premier League in the successful prosecution today of Helidon Vuciterni.
+David Groome and Ari Alibhai acted for the Premier League in the successful Prosecution of Helidon Vuciterni.

 Dancing Jesus (aka: Kane Robinson -&- Richard Graham) (2014)

-Philip Danks, ringleader of a sophisticated online and filming piracy network, was sentenced to 33 months in prison at Wolverhampton Crown Court.
+Philip Danks, Ringleader of a sophisticated Online and Film Piracy network, was sentenced to 33 months in Prison at Wolverhampton Crown Court.